DaintyJet/VChat_GTER_EggHunter/README.md

          * ```-o vchat.exe```: The output file will be the executable "vchat.exe".
          * ```-lws2_32 ./libessfunc.a```: Link the executable against the import library "libessfunc.a", enabling it to use the DLL "essfunc.dll".
 ## Exploit Process
-The following sections cover the process that should (Or may) be followed when preforming this exploitation on the VChat application.
-It should be noted, that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions primarily that we have access to the binary that may not be realistic however the enumeration and exploitation of generic Windows, and Linux servers in order to procure this falls out of the scope of this document.
+The following sections cover the process that should (Or may) be followed when performing this exploitation on the VChat application.
+It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions primarily that we have access to the binary that may not be realistic; however, the enumeration and exploitation of generic Windows and Linux servers in order to procure this falls out of the scope of this document.

 ### Information Collecting
 We want to understand the VChat program and how it works in order to effectively exploit it.
 Before diving into the specific of how VChat behaves the most important information for us is the IP address of the Windows VM that runs VChat and the port number that VChat runs on.

 1. **Windows** Launch the VChat application.
-	* Click on the VChat Icon in File Explorer when it is in the same directory as the essfunc dll.
+	* Click on the VChat Icon in File Explorer when it is in the same directory as the essfunc DLL.
 	* You can also use the simple [VChatGUI](https://github.com/daintyjet/VChatGUI) program to launch the executable.
 2. (Optional) **Linux**: Run NMap.
 	```sh
 	# Replace the <IP> with the IP of the machine.
 	$ nmap -A <IP>
 	```
-   * We can think of the "-A" flag as the term aggressive as it does more than the normal scans and is often easily detected.
+   * We can think of the "-A" flag as aggressive, as it does more than normal scans and is often easily detected.
-   * This scan will also attempt to determine the version of the applications, this means when it encounters a non-standard application such as *VChat* it can take 30 seconds to 1.5 minuets depending on the speed of the systems involved to finish scanning.
+   * This scan will also attempt to determine the version of the applications; this means when it encounters a non-standard application such as *VChat*, it can take 30 seconds to 1.5 minutes, depending on the speed of the systems involved, to finish scanning.
 You may find the scan ```nmap <IP>``` without any flags to be quicker!
    * Example results are shown below:

 		<img src="Images/Nmap.png" width=480>